sara-nl/griddocs/source/Pages/Advanced/storage_clients/globusonline.rst

 By clicking the button ”Manage endpoints” followed by ”all” one will be directed to a list with all endpoints, e.g. the ``surfsara#dCache`` gridftp endpoint which points at the Grid Front End storage.

-* To register a gridFTP-enabled enpoint click on ”add an endpoint” and follow the instructions there.
+* To register a gridFTP-enabled endpoint click on ”add an endpoint” and follow the instructions there.
 You will need to provide a URL and a URI.
 In case of the SURFsara grid you will need to set URL = px.grid.sara.nl and URI = gsiftp://gridftp.grid.sara.nl:2811

 .. note:: Before data can be transfered you need to register endpoints with Globus Online.
 This also holds true when working with another client than the web interface.